 - have a sense of know-how and confidence

 - enjoy being adventurous in a supportive group of musicians

 - use ideas, strategies and devices to enhance your performance

 - develop practice methods and establish a routine.

 What level is the course and do I need any particular skills?

-You should be accustomed to singing in the jazz idiom, and will need a good standard of musicianship: sensitivity to time and feel; the ability to follow (and keep up with) a chord progression; and an understanding of technical terms and musical matters (e.g. major/minor scale, Latin feel, middle 8 ).
+You should be accustomed to singing in the jazz idiom, and will need a good standard of musicianship: sensitivity to time and feel; the ability to follow (and keep up with) a chord progression; and an understanding of technical terms and matters (e.g. major/minor scale, 6/8 time, Latin feel).

 You will need to follow written and verbal instructions in English and engage in class discussions.

 How will I be taught, and will there be any work outside the class?